Connect with us

 5. Own Your Supply Chain, Not Just Your Brand

 Tariffs, global shipping issues, and rising material costs are tightening margins and testing the survival of independent beauty brands.
-Relying solely on international suppliers—or operating without control over your manufacturing—leaves too much to chance.
-The next era of Black beauty isn’t just about owning the brand—it’s about owning the process.
+Relying solely on international suppliers or operating without control over your manufacturing leaves too much to chance.
+The next era of Black beauty is more than owning the brand.

 As Huggins put it: “I don’t want a seat at the table.
 I want to own the team.
 I want to own the manufacturing company that built the team.”